ozyurtf/cpu-scheduler/README.md

 In the process tree above, the process A created two child processes: process B and process C. And process B created two child processes: process D and process F.

-In addition, a process typically includes information like:
+In addition, a **process** typically **includes** information like:

-- variables *(global variables, local variables, and any other data structures required by the program)*
+- **variables** *(global variables, local variables, and any other data structures required by the program)*
-- code *(instructions or machine code that make up the program being executed by the process)*
+- **code** *(instructions or machine code that make up the program being executed by the process)*
-- program counter *(hardware resource that keeps track of the next instruction to be executed)*
+- **program counter** *(hardware resource that keeps track of the next instruction to be executed)*
-- registers *(hardware resource that are used to hold data during the execution of instructions)*
+- **registers** *(hardware resource that are used to hold data during the execution of instructions)*
-- process state *(current activity of the process)*
+- **process state** *(current activity of the process)*
 - ...

-Okay these are good to know but where are these information stored and how a process can access to them ?
+Okay these are good to know but where are these information stored and how a process can access to these information ?

 ### Address Space

 These information are basically stored in physical memory.
 And each of these information has a physical address in the memory.
-So we can access to a specific information by using its address.
+So by using these addresses, we can access to a specific information in the memory indirectly.

 Hardware components such as CPU, for example, use these physical addresses directly when they store/fetch data in physical memory.
 But processes cannot use a physical address and access to the information located in that address in physical memory.

 For processes, we virtualize the addresses in the memory.
 In other words, we translate the physical addresses into virtual addresses.
 These virtual addresses are typically represented as strings.
 And they point to the physical addresses in the memory.
 When a process wants to access to a specific information in the memory, it can use the virtual address of that information.
 And the information in the memory that is pointed by the virtual address is retrieved to the process.

-We call a list of these virtual addresses **address space**.
+So now imagine a bunch of virtual addresses together.
+We call that **address space**.

 Address spaces typically can either be flat or segmented.
 In the flat address space, we store the virtual addresses consecutively, just like how we store data in array.
 Therefore, the entire virtual address space is treated as a single, continuous region.

-In segmented address space, however, we group the virtual addresses based on their properties, divide them into segments, and store the virtual addresses in segments.
+In segmented address space, however, we group the virtual addresses based on their properties, divide them into segments, and store the virtual addresses in these segments.
 When we divide the virtual addresses into groups like these, the operationg system can treat these groups (segments) as a region that has the same properties.

-A good thing about the segmented address space is that we can assign different access permissions (e.g. read only, reaad write, execute only) to different segments.
-And this can prevent unauthorized access to the critical memory regions.
+A good thing about the **segmented address** space is that we can **assign different access permissions** (e.g. read only, reaad write, execute only) to different segments.
+And this can **prevent unauthorized access to the critical memory regions**.

 *Also one note is that if we have two same applications, their address space will be exactly the same.*

-Okay we talked about the processes, how do they look like, how they access to the information in the memory, etc. But when these processes are created ?
+Okay we talked about the processes, how do they look like, how they access to the information in the memory, etc. But when these processes are actually created, implemented and lastly terminated ?
+Let's talk a little bit about these.

 ### Process Creation

-Processes are created in many different time frames.
+Processes are created in many different periods.
 In below, we can see some of the periods when the processes are created:

 - When the system is initialized.
    - When a computer initializes hardware devices & operationg system and when it loads the operating system into the memory, new processes are created.
    - During the system initialization, some processes are created to run in the foreground so that they can allow the users to interact with the computer.
-   - And similarly during the system initialization, some processes are created to run in the background to perform tasks (e.g. managing resources) without interacting with the user.
+   - And similarly during the system initialization, some processes are created to run in the background to perform tasks (e.g. an eaxmple of these tasks might be managing resources) without interacting with the user.
 - When processes are running, these processes typically create new processes as well.
 - The user can execute some codes or open applications and these actions create processes.
-- The operationg system can create processes to provide services (e.g., network services, file system service, printing services, etc.)
+- The operationg system can create processes to provide services *(e.g., network services, file system service, printing services, etc.)*
-- When the user enters into a system interactively (e.g through terminal, remote shell, graphical login screen, etc.), a new process is created to be able to handle the user's interactive session and to allow the user to interact with the system.
+- When the user enters into a system interactively *(e.g through terminal, remote shell, graphical login screen, etc.)*, a new process is created to be able to handle the user's interactive session and to allow the user to interact with the system.

 So these are some of the timeframes when processes are created.
 Now, after learning how/when the processes are created, the next thing that we might ask might be: how/when these processes are implemented and how/when they are terminated ?
+Let's explain how/when they are terminated first since process implementationo is fairly larger topic.

 ### Process Termination